MangiolaLaboratory/HPCell/README.md

 -   Returns a list containing pseudo bulk data aggregated by sample and by both sample and cell type.

--   This step includes 6 sub steps: Cell aggregation by tissue and cell type, conversion to `SummarizedExperiment`, reshaping data with `PivotLonger`, filtering out missing data, renaming features for clarity and creating unique feature identifiers
+-   This step includes 3 sub steps: Cell aggregation by tissue and cell type, renaming features for clarity and creating unique feature identifiers

 <!-- -->

     HPCell::create_pseudobulk(preprocessing_output_S,   assays = "RNA",  x = c(Tissue, Cell_type_in_each_tissue))

-Capture the expression of the input x (Tissue and Cell\_type\_in\_each\_tissue) and enable its later evaluation.

-    x = enquo(x)

 We apply some data manipulation steps to get unique feature because RNA and ADT both can have similarly named genes.
 In our data set we may